viktor-ferenczi/multigrid-projector/Plan.md

 ### Solution

-Save the names of blocks in each slot into the `CustomData` of blocks with slots.
+Save the names of blocks in each slot into a new entry of the `MyObjectBuilder_ModStorageComponent` of the block with the slots.
+Use a new hardcoded GUID as Mod ID.

 ### Affected blocks with slots